-So how you go about filling in those gaps with library resources?
 Contact your OER or liaison librarian to get started.

-These are videos about OER and library resources that OER librarian Jennifer Snoek-Brown has sent out to all TCC faculty and staff, as part of a monthly "OER + Your TCC Library" series of communications.
+These are videos about OER and library resources that OER librarian Jennifer Snoek-Brown has sent out to all TCC faculty and staff, as part of a recurring "OER + Your TCC Library" series of communications.

 This webinar from 2013, hosted by the Open Education Consortium, explores how libraries and librarians are involved in supporting open courses, OER, and helping develop open policies.

 Full text of a range of academic journal articles and primary sources.
 TCC's collection includes: "Archival Journal / Primary Source Collections."
 Good coverage of history, sociology, anthropology, literature, and economics.

 Social processes and policies that foster openness as an overriding value as evidenced in the growth of open source, open access and open education and their convergences that characterize global knowledge communities that transcend borders of the nation-state.